Projects per year

 Biography

-Calum Roberts is a Senior Research Fellow in the Department of Paediatrics, Monash University, and is a Consultant Neonatologist at Monash Children’s Hospital.
-He is the current recipient of an NHMRC Early Leadership Grant, and the lead for lung and resuscitation research at Monash Newborn.
+Associate Professor Calum Roberts is the Group Lead for Neonatal Respiratory Research in the Department of Paediatrics, Monash University, and is a Consultant Neonatologist at Monash Children’s Hospital.
+He is the current recipient of an NHMRC Early Leadership Investigator Grant (2025-29).

 Research interests